The First Week of Every Consulting Engagement Is Wasted. Here's How to Take It Back.

 That last point matters the most.
 The capacity constraint for most consultants isn't expertise.
 It's the operational drag of managing every engagement personally from the first email to the final deliverable.
 An automated client intake form for consultants doesn't just save time.
 It makes delegation safe by providing structure that doesn't depend on the senior consultant's memory.

 The Shift Isn't About Automation.
-It's About Where You Spend Your Attention.
+It's About Where Your Lead Consultant Spends Attention.

 An AI prefill intake form isn't a replacement for understanding your client's business.
-It's a replacement for the 4-6 hours you spend manually assembling context that's already publicly available, so you can spend that time on the context that actually requires your expertise.
+It's a replacement for the 4-6 hours your firm spends manually assembling context that's already publicly available, so your lead consultant can spend that time on the context that actually requires their expertise, and your associates can run everything that doesn't.

-The consultants who figure this out first will run more engagements at higher quality with less personal involvement in the operational details.
-The ones who don't will keep losing the first week of every engagement to email threads and document requests, wondering why their capacity hasn't changed in three years.
+The boutique firms that figure this out first will run more engagements at higher quality with less of the lead consultant's personal involvement in operational details.
+The ones that don't will keep losing the first week of every engagement to email threads and document requests, wondering why the founder is still working Saturdays at a 6-person firm.

 Tags